Initializing...

 > person?
 Or should I speak directly with you or someone else?

 > Who should I ask for?
 I notice you copied to Jeremy.
-Is he the
+Is he the contact

 >